PX4/PX4-Autopilot/nuttx/configs/stm3220g-eval/README.txt

     3. This configuration requires that jumper JP22 be set to enable SDIO operation.

     4. In order to use SDIO without overruns, DMA must be used.
-The STM32 F4 has 192Kb of SRAM in two banks:  112Kb of "system" SRAM located at 0x2000:0000 and 64Kb of "CCM" SRAM located at 0x1000:0000.
-It appears that you cannot perform DMA from CCM SRAM.
-The work around that I have now is simply to omit the 64Kb of CCM SRAM from the heap so that all memory is allocated from System SRAM.
-This is done by setting:

-       CONFIG_MM_REGIONS=1

-       Then DMA works fine.
-The downside is, of course, is that we lose 64Kb of precious SRAM.

     5. Another SDIO/DMA issue.
 This one is probably a software bug.
 This is the bug as stated in the TODO list: